Hacker News

 Honestly this is really basic stuff and not worth writing an entire article bickering over semantics.

-6 hours ago by LeifCarrotson
+4 years ago by LeifCarrotson

 This is a philosophical piece, the fact that it's really basic stuff is exactly why an entire blog post (better yet, a journal article or book) should be written to bicker over those semantics.
 Those financial terms are loaded with meaning and the author believes that meaning to be invalid; the semantics are the entire point.